Bayern Munich's 10 most expensive transfers of all time

 As such, the Bundesliga giants have employed some of the best players the sport has ever seen.

-However, when it comes to signing players in the transfer window, Bayern are known for their careful planning and excellent execution to ensure they get value for their money.
+However, what makes Bayern's successes all the more impressive is that they are known for their careful planning and excellent execution to ensure they get value for their money.

 Unfortunately, we kick off this list with a bit of a dud signing in Renato Sanches.
 The Portugal international made a remarkable £31.5m move from Benfica in 2016 following an impressive Euro 2016 campaign with his nation but failed to live up to the hype.